silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 3 - Traffic Sign Classifier/README.md

 `BATCH_SIZE` tells TensorFlow how many training images to run through the network at a time the larger the batch size, the faster our model will train, but our processor may have a memory limit on how large a batch it can run.
 I initally began with a `BATCH_SIZE` of 128 and remained with this size for the duration of testing, however, at the end of tuning all my other hyper-parameters, I decided to reduce the `BATCH_SIZE` to 100 to see if it would improve accuracy, which it did slightly, therefore keeping my selection at a `BATCH_SIZE` of 100.

 Learning `rate` tells TensorFlow how quickly to update the network's weights; 0.001 is a good default value but can be experimented with, though I remained with my initial selection.
 Earlier on in tuning my model I decided to reduce the `rate` by half to 0.0005, however this took both longer to run the model and did not improve accuracy.

+Optimizer - `AdamOptimizer` is a replacement optimization algorithm for stochastic gradient descent (SGD) for training deep learning models.
+Adam combines the best properties of the AdaGrad and RMSProp algorithms to provide an optimization algorithm that can handle sparse gradients on noisy problems.
+I used our hyperparamter rate to tune the learning `rate` here.

 Overall my results were great!